 - A microplast gripper, a combination of microplast tape and standard gripper pins, is good to use on flatweave installations on stairs.

-Always use grippers where possible, even in “double stick” installations.
-You’ll find the installation will look visually better and neater.
+Always use grippers where possible, even in “double stick” carpet installations.
+You’ll find the carpet installation will look visually better and neater.

 Check adjoining floor converings/finishes

-Using the wrong trim where the carpet meets different floor finishes can cause considerable problems.
-Understand what types of floor covering the carpet is being fitted up against so you can select the appropriate profile/trim for the installation.
+Using the wrong trim where the new carpet installation meets different floor finishes can cause considerable problems.
+Understand what types of floor covering the carpet is being fitted up against so you can select the appropriate profile/trim for the carpet installation.

 Ensuring a great finish

-Are you interested in having a chat with ege carpets about your next carpet project?
+Are you interested in having a chat with ege carpets about your next carpet project or do you need help with how to plan a carpet installation?
 Reach out to us here.